TakeControl-Money/core/README.md

 ### Core Components

-- **ConnectWallet**: Handles wallet connection with Coinbase Wallet integration
+- **ConnectWallet**: Handles wallet connection with Coinbase Smart Wallet integration with Coinbase Paymaster
 - **CreatePoolForm**: Form for creating new investment pools with options for different manager types (human, smart contract, AI)
 - **PoolList**: Displays available pools with filtering options
 - **PoolActions**: Interface for executing transactions like swapping, lending, and staking within a pool